tinuwalther/Covid19CH/README.md

 # Covid19CH

-This is my Pyhton-project for analysis covid19-data of Switzerland.
+This is my Pyhton-project for analysis the covid19-data of Switzerland.

 ## My challenges